Kamperhub/kamperhub-app/README.md

 ---

+## **Setup Order: Getting Started**

+To get your local development environment running correctly, you **must** complete the setup checklists in the following order.
+This ensures that services that depend on each other are configured correctly.

+1.  **Firebase First:** Start with the `FIREBASE_SETUP_CHECKLIST.md`.
+This guide configures all the essential backend services, including authentication, database, and core API keys.

+2.  **Stripe Second:** Next, complete the `STRIPE_SETUP_CHECKLIST.md`.
+This configures your environment for testing subscriptions, which relies on settings from the Firebase setup.

+Once these two checklists are complete, your local environment will be fully functional.
+You can then run the application using the three terminal commands below.

+---

 ## Getting Started: Running the Local Development Environment

 To run the full application locally with all features enabled (including the web app, AI services, and Stripe subscription testing), you will need to open **three separate terminal windows** and run one command in each.